Portrait film (by Johannes List)

 Interview with Composer OverTime

-Timothy McCormack (1984) writes haptic, viscous music which makes audible the tactile, physical relationship between a performer and their instrument.
-Sometimes ecstatic, sometimes hermetic, their music embeds pitch within dense walls of noise to create strangely affecting sonic ecologies which alter one’s perception of time.
-Their music is also deeply engaged in contemporary queer aesthetics, including queer community-building, the sensation of submission, and the processing of incurable disease & its histories.
+Timothy (Ti) McCormack (1984) writes haptic, viscous music which makes audible the tactile, physical relationship between a performer and their instrument.
+Sometimes ecstatic, sometimes hermetic, their music threads an intimacy between tone and noise to create strangely affecting sonic ecologies which alter one’s perception of time.
+They also engage with contemporary queer aesthetics: hæmal ancestries, incurable disease and its histories, mourning, listening, and the erotics of form.

 They have been commissioned by ensembles such as: